Rain, snow and ice blanket Chicago area

 GURNEE, Ill.
-(WLS) --It might be officially spring, but the Chicago area experienced winter weather Sunday.
+(WLS) --It might be April, but the weather did not mirror the calendar Sunday.

+"Every single day it is up down here.
+Some days it is 60 degrees.
+The next day it is snowing," said Garrett Landwehr.
+"I am still wearing my winter jacket, retired the boots but I almost feel like I have to bust them back out again."

 In Gurnee, an inch of heavy snow and ice brought down tree branches and caused accidents along I-94.